 It opened in 1962 as the Okayama Prefecture Prefectural Cultural Center, and is currently used primarily as a base for artistic and cultural activities for the prefecture's residents.

 The "Bird Pillar" is a relief that runs through the atrium of the building, which is built to jut out from the slope of the mountain.
-It is 18 meters high and expresses life with the motif of a bird soaring from the sea into the sky (excerpt from the leaflet).
+It is 18 meters high and represents life with the motif of a bird soaring from the sea into the sky (excerpt from the leaflet).

 The first floor piloti is compact yet brightly colored, giving it an open feel.